Skip to main content

 $28.6M

-Decomposed at 40% total-avoided rate (validated production data): specialist refs (40 × 40% × $1,200 all-in) = $19,200/PCP/month + imaging (20 × 40% × $500 direct cost only, client-supplied) = $4,000/PCP/month + ancillary (10 × 40% × $150) = $600/PCP/month = $23,800/PCP/month combined.
+Decomposed at 40% total-avoided rate (operating data; methodology in development): specialist refs (40 × 40% × $1,200 all-in) = $19,200/PCP/month + imaging (20 × 40% × $500 direct cost only, client-supplied) = $4,000/PCP/month + ancillary (10 × 40% × $150) = $600/PCP/month = $23,800/PCP/month combined.
 Imaging and ancillary cost anchors via Medicare PFS reference.

 Note on what this model excludes